 Project 04-D-125, Chemistry and Metallurgy Research Facility Replacement (CMRR), LANL.-The recommendation provides no funds for the CMRR project, a decrease of \$95,586,000 from the budget request.
 The Committee direction halts the construction activity at the CMRR facility.
 Proceeding with the CMRR project as currently designed will strongly prejudice any nuclear complex transformation plan.
 The CMRR facility has no coherent mission to justify it unless the decision is made to begin an aggressive new nuclear warhead design and pit production mission at Los Alamos National Laboratory.
 The NNSA is directed to develop a long-term plan to maintain the nation's nuclear stockpile requirements that does not assume an a priori case for the current program.
 Production capabilities proposed in the CMRR should be located at the future production sites identified in a detailed complex transformation plan that supports the long-term stockpile requirements.
-The Committee is concerned the NNSA is proceeding with large expenditures for this project while there are significant unresolved issues, and recommends the fiscal year 2007 funding be held in reserve.
-Although the NNSA claims the Nuclear Facility Phase 3 of the project is under review, the Committee notes the Laboratory excavated 90,000 cubic yards of soil at the construction site where the CMRR Phase 3 Nuclear Facility is proposed to be built.
-The Committee also notes the Department's CMRR acquisition strategy combines Critical Decision 2 (approval of performance baseline) and Critical Decision 3 (approval to start construction) under DOE Order 413.3A on project management.
-The Committee does not support construction projects that fail to strictly adhere to DOE

-Order 413.3 requirements by abbreviating the process.
+The Committee is concerned the NNSA is proceeding with large expenditures for this project while there are significant unresolved issues, and recommends the fiscal year 2007 funding be held in reissues, and recommends the fiscal year 2007 funding be held in reserve.
+Although the NNSA claims the Nuclear Facility Phase S of the project is under review, the Committee notes the Laboratory excavated 90,000 cubic yards of soil at the construction site where the CMRR Phase 3 Nuclear Facility is proposed to be built.
+The Committee also notes the Department's CMRR acquisition surgey combines Critical Decision 2 (approval of performance baseline) and Critical Decision 3 (approval to start construction) under DOF Order 413 3A on project management.
+The Committee does not support construction projects that fail to startly adhere to DOE Order 413 3 requirements by abbreviating the process.
+Order 413/3/requirements by abbreviating the process.